You can't always get what you want: towards user-controlled privacy on Android: Analytics Libraries In The Wild

 To address \textbf{RQ1}, we statically analyzed all the downloaded apps to identify the presence of analytics libraries in the app code.
 Each Android app has been scanned using \textit{Androguard} \cite{Androguard} and \textit{Exodus Core} \cite{Exodus_core} to detect if it includes package names belonging to analytics libraries (e.g., the package \textit{com.google.firebase.crashlytics} refers to the use of Google CrashLytics library).

 Table \ref{tab:analytics_services} summarizes the most included libraries in the dataset.
 It is worth noticing that the most used analytics libraries belong to Google (92.5\%) and Facebook (52.8\%).

 The analysis of the impact of analytics libraries on the network traffic generated by apps (\textbf{RQ2}) as well as on the privacy of the user and the device (\textbf{RQ3}) required a dynamic analysis phase to evaluate the behavior of the different analytics solutions \emph{at runtime}.
+Also, dynamic analysis allowed detecting also obfuscated or runtime-loaded libraries that can hardly be detected through static analysis.

 To do so, we tested each app for $10$ minutes to collect the generated network traffic.
-Apps were tested using DroidBot \cite{droidbot} a black-box framework that automatically stimulates the app under test (AUT) by mimicking human interactions.
-The testing environment consists of an emulated Android device with Android OS version 8.0 and root permissions.
+Apps were tested using DroidBot \cite{droidbot}, a black-box framework that automatically stimulates the app under test (AUT) by mimicking human interactions.
+The testing environment consists of an emulated Android device with Android OS version 10 and root permissions.
 For the traffic collection, we relied on \textit{mitmproxy} \cite{mitmproxy}.
-This tool enables the SSL deep inspection thanks to the installation of a custom CA certificate in the system certificate directory (allowed by root permissions).
+This tool enables the deep inspection of SSL connections thanks to the installation of a custom CA certificate in the system certificate directory (allowed by root permissions).
 To further cope with apps and libraries implementing SSL Pinning techniques \cite{android_https,towardshttps} to protect the network traffic, we dynamically instrumented each AUT using Frida \cite{FridaAndroid} in order to bypass the most common implementations of SSL pinning.

 The dynamic analysis has been carried out in an Ubuntu 20.04 VM with 32GB of RAM and 16 cores at 3.8 GHz.
 To speed up the evaluation phase, we used three Android emulator instances at a time.
 The analysis lasted 14 days and collected $265770$ unique network requests generated by the AUTs.